thanpolas/toddmotto.github.io/_posts/2014-07-17-deprecating-the-switch-statement-for-object-literals.md

 We often use Object lookups for things in JavaScript, often for things we would never contemplate using `switch` for - so why not use an Object literal to replace `switch`?
 Objects are much more flexible, have better readability and maintainability and we don't need to manually `break;` each "case".
 They're a lot friendlier on new JavaScript developers as well, as they're standard Objects.

+As the number of "cases" increases, the performance of the object (hash table) gets better than the average cost of the switch (the order of the cases matter).
+The object approach is a hash table lookup, and the switch has to evaluate each case until it hits a match and a break.

 ### Object Literal lookups

 We use Object's all the time, either as constructors or literals.
 Often, we use them for Object lookup purposes, to get values from Object properties.